ITensor/website/docs/install/main.md

    If all goes well, the built library files should appear in the LIBDIR folder specified in options.mk.

+7. The resulting compiled library files remain inside the ITensor source folder and are not put anywhere else on your machine.
+To create a program using ITensor, use the files in `tutorial/project_template` as a starting point for making your own code.

 Note: sometimes ITensor has issues compiling if the make "-j" flag is used (this flag enables parallel compilation on multi-core machines).
 Try disabling it (e.g. explicitly type `make -j 1`) if you have compilation errors.

-## Building the sample and sandbox apps
+## Building the sample codes

 We have provided sample applications under the "sample" directory.
 If you would like to experiment with these, consider making a copy of this folder to keep the original sample codes as a reference (and experiment on the copy).

 To build the sample apps, simply 'cd' into the "sample" folder and type 'make'.
-To build an individual app type 'make <appname>'.
+To build an individual app type 'make app_name' where app_name could be `dmrg`, `iqdmrg`, `exthubbard`, etc.

 ## Linking your own applications to the libraries